STORIES OF SANCTUARY

-Stories of Sanctuary is a story and songwriting project that brings together diverse residents of Durham who all have a story or two to tell about their journey to the North East of England.
+Stories of Sanctuary is a story and songwriting project that began in the summer of 2018 and brought together diverse residents of Durham who all have a story or two to tell about their journey to the North East of England.
 Whether ancient stories of seeking sanctuary or stories from refugee journeys today, Stories of Sanctuary showcases the rich history of seeking sanctuary in the North East of England.

-The workshops enabled people to share their own stories and struggles of finding sanctuary, through creative writing, short stories and the development of songs.
+The workshops (see above) enabled people to share their own stories and struggles of finding sanctuary, through creative writing, short stories and the development of songs.
 The songs were then written to reflect the diverse influences on folk music rooted in the North East.
-The opening performance piece launched a CD of stories and songs that featured at Durham Cathedral on the 19th October 2018.
-The professionally recorded album ‘Stories of Sanctuary’ was recorded at Studio One with folk producer Ron Angus and can be found on Sam’s bandcamp page, or on Spotify and iTunes.
+The opening performance piece that launched a CD of stories and songs that featured at Durham Cathedral on the 19th October 2018.
+The professionally recorded album ‘Stories of Sanctuary’ was recorded at Studio One with folk producer Ron Angus and can be found on bandcamp, or Spotify and iTunes.
 The new songs were performed by Sam, joined by viola player from the National Syrian Orchestra Raghad Haddad (herself a refugee from Syria), along with some of the participants from the workshops.

 UK Stories of Sanctuary Tour

-After a successful Crowdfund Campaign in December 2018, Stories of Sanctuary raise enough funds to take the project to new audiences across the UK in 2019.
-The project visited Stockton Arts Centre (March 22), Sheffield’s Migration Matters Festival (June 22), University of Hull’s Refugee Week (June 23), Hartlepool Waterfront Festival (July 21), the International Festival of Glass, Stourbridge (August 26), Leicester Cathedral for Artreach’s Journeys Festival International (August 27) and Chandler’s Ford Methodist Church in Southampton (Nov 9).
+After a successful Crowdfund Campaign in December 2018, Stories of Sanctuary raised enough finds to take the project to new audiences across the UK in 2019.
+The project visited Stockton Arts Centre (March 22), Sheffield’s Migration Matters Festival (June 22), University of Hull’s Refugee Week (June 23), Hartlepool Waterfront Festival (July 21), the International Festival of Glass, Stourbridge (August 26), Leicester Cathedral for ArtReach’s Journeys Festival International (August 27) and Chandler’s Ford Methodist Church in Southampton (November 9).